tendermint/go-amino/README.md

 **Interfaces**: Interfaces are like union types where the value can be any non-interface type.
 The actual value is preceded by a single "type byte" that shows which concrete is encoded.

 **Pointers**: Pointers are like optional fields.
-The first byte is 0x00 to denote a null pointer (e.g. no value), otherwise it is 0x01.
+The first byte is 0x00 to denote a null pointer (i.e. no value), otherwise it is 0x01.

 ### Unsupported types